Gyrokinetic Field Theory as a Gauge Transform or: gyrokinetic theory without Lie transforms: MHD and Tokamak Equilibrium

 In general magnetohydrodynamics (MHD) the relevant low frequency approximation is the combination $\beta\ll 1$ and $\omega\ll\kpp v_A$ in the ordering \cite{Strauss76,Strauss77}.
-In the context of global tokamak MHD this was first cast as an aspect ratio expansion $\eps=a/R_0\ll 1$, with the reasoning being the intent to keep shear-Alfv\'en dynamics, which have $\omega\sim v_A/qR_0$, forcing $\eps/q$ to be a small parameter.
-Since in the Grad-Shafranov equation $F_{dia}=RB_{tor}$ enters squared, the departures of $F_{dia}$ from $I={\rm constant}$ enter at $O(\eps/q)^2$.
-This is only one to three percent in conventional tokamaks, which is why this ``Reduced MHD'' treatment is in use.
+In the context of global tokamak MHD this was first cast as an aspect ratio expansion: the ratio of $a$, the reference minor radius, to $R_0$, the reference major radius (usually the geometric axis), should satisfy $a/R_0\ll 1$.
+The reasoning is to keep shear-Alfv\'en dynamics, which have $\omega\sim v_A/qR_0$, but not the compressional Alfv\'en dynamics, with $\omega\sim v_A/a$, which requires $a/qR_0$ to be a small parameter.
+Since in the Grad-Shafranov equation $F_{dia}=RB_{tor}$ enters squared, the departures of $F_{dia}$ from $I={\rm constant}$ enter at $O(a/qR_0)^2$ for the current along with $O(\beta)$ for the pressure.
+These are at most one to four percent in conventional tokamaks, which is why this ``Reduced MHD'' treatment is in use.
 The near-constancy of $F_{dia}$ is easily verified in standard equilibrium computations of conventional tokamaks, which can be defined as $a/R_0\sim 1/3$ and a $q$-profile giving values in the range 1 to 2 at the magnetic axis and 3 to 10 at the edge.
-This means that the square of $r/qR$, with $r$ the local minor radius, is small everywhere.
-This is our motivation for keeping only $\Apl$ together with $\phi$ in the field variables and taking $F_{dia}=I$ and $B=I/R$ and $\bunit\to R\grad\varphi$ in the Lagrangian.
+This means that the square of $\rho/qR$, with $\rho$ the minor radius of a given flux surface with $q=q(\rho)$, is small everywhere.
+This is in line with keeping $\Apl$, but not $\Aperp$, together with $\phi$ in the field variables.
+Then, for tokamaks we further take $F_{dia}=I$ and $B=I/R$ and $\bunit\to R\grad\varphi$ in the Lagrangian.

-In this illustration we use a Lagrangian which neglects the FLR corrections and work in the $z=p_z R$ representation.
+In this illustration we use a Lagrangian which neglects the FLR corrections and work in the $z=\zpl R$ representation.
+The equilibrium $\psi$ is still kept separate from $\Apl R$, so that $\vec B$ still includes the poloidal field due to $\psi$, but the current carried by $f$ is assumed to include the euqilibrium piece, so that $\psi$ is included in the field Lagrangian density.
 We have

 with

 and